mrvillafria/Pewlett-Hackard-Analysis/README.md

 - Employee Title

 #### Retiring Titles
 The information in this table below consists of number of employees eligible to retire per title.
+We used COUNT to count the number of employees and grouped the table by title.

 Retiring Titles table consists of the following data:
 - Count of Employees
 - Employee Title

 #### Mentorship Eligibility
 The information in this table below consists of number of employees eligible to participate in a mentorship program.
+These are current employees that were born between January 1, 1965 and December 31, 1965.

 Mentorship Eligibility table consists of the following data:
 - Employee Number